 About this minor

-Neural network models of brain and cognition.
-How does the brain compute?
+Neural network models of brain and cognition: how the biological brain gives rise to intelligence.

 Take a look at the video and learn more about this minor.

-Our modern understanding of the brain combines biology, theory and models to explain how neurons and networks underlie behavior.
+Our current understanding of brain function combines biology, theory and models to explain how neurons and networks underlie behavior.
 This minor will depart from basics of neuroscience with lectures about neurons, brain anatomy and cognition and build up on that knowledge to teach you how to simulate neurons and neural networks.
-We will use physical models of the neuron to reproduce neuronal dynamics and high-level cognitive functions of the brain such as pattern recognition, motor behavior, memory and navigation.
+We will use physical models of the neuron to reproduce neuronal dynamics (“action potentials”) and computational models to reproduce high-level cognitive functions such as pattern recognition, motor behavior, memory and navigation.
 The student will learn and actively explore the multiple developments of computational neuroscience and artificial intelligence and their relationships with the biological brain.
-The minor emphasizes a mechanistic understanding of brain function and computation by presenting modern neural networks as explanatory devices.
-We work systematically from essential neurobiology, to neurodynamics, to behavior, onto the fundamentals of artificial neural networks and their application to the problems of intelligence and cognition.

 Some of the guiding questions covered in this minor are:

-This minor is aimed at students from biomedical and technical backgrounds, with an interest in practical implementations ("coding"), to delve into the current state of brain theory.
-The minor explores the interfaces between neuroscientific and computational disciplines, with a distinctive emphasis on software implementation of neural network models of brain computation.
+This minor is aimed at students with an interest in theoretical aspects of neuroscience (physics, mathematics, computer science) and practical implementations ("coding") of models of neurons and networks.
+The minor guides the students to explore interfaces between neuroscientific and computational disciplines, with a distinctive emphasis on software implementation of neural network models of brain computation.